SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

 * Updated the information about :ref:`Initialization_MemberwiseInitializersForStructureTypes`
-  to clarify that the memberwise structure initializer is made available even if a structure's stored properties do not have default values.
+  to clarify that the memberwise structure initializer is made available even if a structure's stored properties don't have default values.

 * Updated to ``..<`` rather than ``..``
   for the :ref:`BasicOperators_HalfClosedRangeOperator`.